I never really gave much thought to the nipples of my neighbors until I saw Hilary Swank’s.

 We’d just watched the compelling Clint Eastwood’s 2004 “Million Dollar Baby” with our 12-year-old.
 The film won the Academy Award for Best Picture and stars Swank as scruffy boxer who beats the odds to earn an ill-fated Vegas title fight.

 Josie liked it and found Swank very appealing.
-She asked me to Google up some pictures of her to see what she looks like when she’s doesn’t have sweat rolling off her nose.
+She asked me to Google up some pictures of her to see what she looks like when she doesn’t have sweat rolling down her nose.

 The page of images contained maybe 20 shots of Swank smiling and looking radiant.